DivergentClouds/expanse/spec.md

   - Specifies what build mode the Subleq program is being built in, defaults to raw mode
   - 0 if building in raw mode
   - 1 if building in relocation mode
-- `ENDIAN`
-  - Specifies the endianness of the Subleq program, defaults to little endian
-  - 0 if little endian
-  - 1 is big endian
 - `WORD_SIZE`
   - Word size in bytes, defaults to 2
   - Must be a value from 1 through 8